E Learning/Toki Pounamu

 You can alternatively choose to purchase a device elsewhere, however, once you add on all the costs that are needed to bring the Chromebook into line with the school specifications, you are unlikely to be able to obtain cheaper pricing.

-If you choose to purchase a Chromebook through the Toki Pounamu Trust, you can either:
+If you choose to purchase a Chromebook through the Toki Pounamu Trust, you will need to pay a $50 deposit and can either:

 Simply come to the school office and pay by cash/cheque/eftpos where we will issue a receipt.